RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/prescriptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-4.0 View a patients prescriptions
+4.0 View a patient's prescriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Carer:**

-1. On the home screen click on the my patients tile
+1. On the home screen click on the 'My Patients' tile

 2. Click on the patient you wish to add a prescription for